220328-Java-Full-Stack-AWS/Curriculum-Notes/notes/Week2-Ethan/Day1Notes.md

 We can view all of our local branches using `git branch`

 We can view all of our remote branches using `git branch -r`

+When a new branch is created, it will contain the current version of main (or what ever branch you branched off of)

+You can then create, and make changes to files in this new branch, and follow the same git flow

+When you are ready to combine changes from the feature branch to your main branch, you want to use `git merge <branchname>`

+Keep in mind, you want to run this command from the branch you want to merge INTO